authelia/authelia/docs/content/overview/security/measures.md

 ---
 title: "Measures"
 description: "An overview of the security measures Authelia implements."
-lead: "An overview of the security measures Authelia implements."
+summary: "An overview of the security measures Authelia implements."
 date: 2018-08-26T23:46:15+02:00
 draft: false
 images: []